cognitedata/cognite-gql-pygen/cognite/dm_clients/README.md

  * Instance - a DM term - a data entity, either a Node or an Edge (see below).
  * Node - a DM term - a data entity, can contain multiple fields.
  * Edge - a DM term - a data entity that connects two nodes (directionally).
- * DomainAPI - a `dm_clients` term - a top-level Python class for a Domain.
-It provides easy access to various DomainModelAPIs (see below).
  * DomainModelAPI - a `dm_clients` term - a Python class (or class instance) which provides management over a single DomainModel, e.g. create new pumps, delete a pump, list all pumps...
  * DomainClient - a `dm_clients` term - a Python class (or class instance) which serves as a namespace for easy access